WonderLab: Inside the Museum

 WonderLab is an accessible facility with two floors of hands-on science exhibits.
-Several exhibits are permamant, while others are rotated off and on throughout the year.
+Several exhibits are permanent, while others are rotated off and on throughout the year.
 Some of the highlights are listed below:

 First Floor

 A popular exhibit on the first floor is the Grapevine Climber, which allows visitors to climb up giant leaves to view the museum from a different perspective.
 The Bubble-Airium offers multiple exhibits that showcase unexpected ways of forming and using bubbles.
 The Lego Water Table allows children to dam and divert water flowing down a large lego sheet.
 The first floor is also home to the Discovery Garden, an enclosed area with age-appropriate science activities for toddlers and preschoolers.

 Second Floor

-The second floor is home to many of the live animal exhibits at WonderLab, as well as exhibits about southern Indiana’s geologic past as interpreted through fossils.
+The second floor is home to many of the live animal exhibits at WonderLab, as well as exhibits about southern Indiana's geologic past as interpreted through fossils.
 In addition, the floor features exhibits relating to health, the human body and the science of sound.